-- Agency mission and strategic goals and objectives; - Summary of performance results: - Include only a limited number of key, representative performance measures; - Historical performance trend data for the entity's strategic goals and the selected key performance measures/indicators associated with those goals; - A candid assessment of whether the agency met or did not meet its goals and progress toward meeting them demonstrated by trend data, where possible; - Include specific examples of progress and problems within the context of how outcomes are achieved; - Link the presentation of budget and cost information with performance measures, where feasible; - Summarized financial statement data.
-This information is based on the same underlying data as the financial statements presented in the PAR and AFR; - Summary of significant management challenges identified by the IG as well as GAO reports that the agency needs to address or progress toward them demonstrated by trend data (e.g., IG and GAO reports, where appropriate);

-- Specific references and Internet links that will take the reader to the supporting evidence for the information on the agency's program and financial performance (e.g., relevant sections of the agency's PAR, AFR, APR, and CBJ, and other related documents).
+- Agency mission and strategic goals and objectives; - Summary of performance results: - o Include only a limited number of key, representative performance measures; - Historical performance trend data for the entity's strategic goals and the selected key performance measures/indicators associated with those goals; - o A candid assessment of whether the agency met or did not meet its goals and progress toward meeting them demonstrated by trend data, where possible; - Include specific examples of progress and problems within the context of how outcomes are achieved; - Link the presentation of budget and cost information with performance measures, where feasible; - Summarized financial statement data.
+This information is based on the same underlying data as the financial statements presented in the PAR and AFR; - Summary of significant management challenges identified by the IG as well as GAO reports that the agency needs to address or progress toward them demonstrated by trend data (e.g., IG and GAO reports, where appropriate); - Specific references and Internet links that will take the reader to the supporting evidence for the information on the agency's program and financial performance (e.g., relevant sections of the agency's PAR, AFR, APR, and CBJ, and other related documents).
 The links will provide the reader with the exact location of the information in a document and not a general link to the document itself; - Include specific examples of progress and problems within the context of how outcomes are achieved; and - Optimize the use of Web links to relevant documents including the PAR, AFR, APR, and CBJ performance evaluations and studies and additional information that will support the content of the document.

 Best Practices in Summary reporting.
-The following two organizations have developed summary reports that could be replicated.
-The New York City government (http://www.nyc.gov/html/ops/nycstat/html/home/home.shtml) (click on the Mayor's Management report or the Agency Performance reports) and the U.S. Department of Transportation ( http://www.dot.gov/sites/dot.gov/files/docs/FY2009%20DOT_Performance_Accountabilit y_Summary.pdf.
+The following two organizations, the New York City government79 and the U.S. Department of Transportation80, have developed summary reports that could be replicated.
 It is the agency's discretion whether or not to print hard copies of the summary report.
 Agencies should consider the intended audience, outreach, and distribution efforts for the document.